Tech-at-DU/ACS-1710-Web-Architecture/Assignments/module-5-tutorial.md

 New Values is an object with what to set.
 The format here is a little unexpected.
 It's the value of `'$set'` that will be set set.
 Here we are setting the 'complete' property to True.

-### Add a date to each todo
+### 5 Add a date to each todo

 It would be good if each todo stored the date it was added to the list.
 This might help organize how we complete and prioritize our tasks!

-When the todo is created you'll need add a date field/property to the todo object.
+You'll need add a date attribute/property to the todo object.
 Generate a Python date object.
 It's probably best to store the date a as a UTC value then convert to a date string before it is displayed.

+To do this:

+- Import datetime: `from datetime import timezone, datetime`
+- When creating a new Todo add a date key.
+- Set the date key to a UTC with: `datetime.now(timezone.utc)`